azappella/did-methods/sidetrees/explainer.md

 2. Add a `sig` property to the object that is the signature of the initial delta, generated with the owning keys specified in the delta.
 3. Hash the Sidetree Entity object and embed it in a Merkle Tree with other Sidetree Entity operations.
 4. Create a transaction on the blockchain with the Merkle root embedded within it and mark the transaction to indicate it contains a Sidetree.
-5. Store the Merkle tree source and all Entity objects in the decentralized storage system.
+5. Store the source for the leaves of the Merkle Tree source in the selected decentralized storage system.
 6. OPTIONAL: You may choose to include a `recovery` property in the DID Document, the value of which is an array of recovery descriptor objects.

 ```javascript